Silly sounding question, but it is not as silly as it sounds.

 - Distinguish our attitude in the events.
 Then play with our attitude and watch it slowly change.

-With those two changes everything changes.
+With those changes everything changes.

 Cone of vision and attitude… change one, and the other changes.
 Change both and your life changes

 So, how do I practice how to do it?
-On myself… after all, even though I teach people all the things I can do, I have to know more, every day I have to grow, otherwise I become like those guilt ridden gurus I review… not an appetizing future, not a pleasant state of being.
+On myself… after all, even though I teach people all the things I can do, I have to know more, every day I have to grow, otherwise I become like those guilt ridden gurus I review… not an attractive future, not a pleasant state of being.

-how I practice changing the past
+How I practice changing the past

 The opportunity to watch these “profilers” get the childhood, the stressors, the circumstances of the criminals is the “training” I watch to learn how to expand your cone of visions.